neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 - A shared compute with 1 GB of RAM
 - A [point-in-time restore](/docs/reference/glossary#point-in-time-restore) window of 7 days

-Neon reserves the right to adjust Free Tier limits.
+The Neon Free Tier is perfect for personal projects, small websites, prototypes, and evaluation.
+We reserve the right to adjust Free Tier limits and discontinue access in exceptional cases where misuse is identified, in order to protect the integrity of our platform and ensure a positive experience for all users.

 For increased limits and added features, see [Neon plans](/docs/introduction/billing#neon-plans).